Operation Romeo (film)

-Operation Romeo is a 2022 Indian Hindi-language romantic thriller film directed by Shashant Shah.
-It is an official remake of the 2019 Malayalam film Ishq.
-This film is produced by Shital Bhatia and Neeraj Pandey under the banner of Friday Filmworks and Plan C Studios, the film stars Sidhant Gupta and Vedika Pinto.
+Operation Romeo is a 2022 Indian Hindi-language romantic thriller film directed by Shashant Shah, written by Arshad Sayed and produced by Shital Bhatia and Neeraj Pandey under the banner of Friday Filmworks and Plan C Studios.
+A remake of the 2019 Malayalam film Ishq, it stars Sidhant Gupta and Vedika Pinto.
 The supporting cast includes Sharad Kelkar, Bhumika Chawla and Kishor Kadam.

 Plot

-Aditya Sharma (aka Adi, Sidhant Gupta) and Neha Kasliwal (Vedika Pinto) are a couple in a romantic relationship, though their parents are still unaware.
+Aditya "Adi" Sharma and Neha Kasliwal are a couple in a romantic relationship, though their parents are still unaware.
 Adi works for an IT company, while Neha is a college student.
 For Neha’s birthday, they plan a long night drive.
 Adi has bought her a ring as a birthday gift and also intends to propose to her during the night.

 During the drive, Adi asks Neha for a kiss.
 Neha agrees but doesn’t want to do it in the middle of the road, so Adi parks the car in a dark street.
 As they’re about to kiss, a man (Sharad Kelkar) knocks on the window holding a phone, recording them.
 He introduces himself as Sub-Inspector Mangesh Jadhav and is accompanied by his junior officer, Patil (Kishor Kadam).
 They accuse Adi and Neha of public indecency and threaten to arrest them and inform their parents.

-Terrified, as they both come from conservative families where romance before marriage is taboo, Adi and Neha plead with the men to let them go.
-But the “officers” insist on filing a case.
+Terrified, as they both come from conservative families where romance before marriage is taboo, Adi and Neha plead with the men to let them go, but the "officers" insist on filing a case.
 Mangesh then begins verbally sexually harassing Neha, which traumatizes her and makes Adi extremely uncomfortable.
 Eventually, the two agree to let them go if Adi pays a bribe of ₹35,000.
 Adi agrees but doesn’t have that much cash, so they drive to a nearby ATM to withdraw money.

 Mangesh insists on sitting next to Neha in the back seat and continues to harass her.
 When the first ATM is out of order, they head to another one.
-On the way, Adi—unable to tolerate Mangesh’s behavior anymore—pushes him to the ground.
+On the way, Adi, unable to tolerate Mangesh’s behavior anymore, pushes him to the ground.
 Enraged, Mangesh calls his station and threatens to have them arrested.
 Terrified, Adi falls to the ground, begging for forgiveness.
 Mangesh then agrees to revert to the original deal: ₹35,000 in exchange for their freedom.